Starbucks Iced Black Tea

 A refreshing and flavorful drink, this Starbucks Iced Black tea copycat is made with just 3 ingredients.
 It’s easy to make it at home in just 5 minutes!

-Recipe Highlights
+Recipe Summary

 - This easy copycat recipe recreates the Starbucks Iced Black Tea using 3 ingredients.
 It makes a grande size (16 ounces) drink.

 - Starbucks uses an iced tea concentrate, but this homemade version is made by brewing hot tea using tea bags and then quickly cooling it down with ice in a cocktail shaker.
-No cocktail shaker?
-A jar with a tight lid also works.

 - The drink is unsweetened, but it’s easy to customize by adding flavored simple syrup like vanilla or mint.

-RELATED: Starbucks Iced Black Tea Lemonade Copycat
+RELATED: Starbucks Iced Black Tea Lemonade

 Ingredient Notes

-Starbucks uses Teavana’s black tea concentrate to make their iced tea, but the concentrate and the tea bags aren’t available for purchase.
+- Tazo Awake English breakfast Tea: Starbucks uses their own black tea concentrate, but it’s not available for purchase.
 Tazo’s Awake English breakfast tea is very close in taste to the one at Starbucks.
-Tazo also sells an Unsweetened Iced Black Tea concentrate, but DO NOT get this since it tastes gross and has a weird aftertaste. - Water
+Tazo also sells an Unsweetened Iced Black Tea concentrate, but DO NOT get this since it tastes gross and has a weird aftertaste.

-Filtered water makes better tasting ice.
+- Ice: Filtered water makes better tasting ice.

 Step-by-Step Instructions